AaronTarga/CSGOContainerStats/README.md

 4. Press F5 to refresh site
 5. Select the top entry at the network tab
 6. Scroll down on the right side till you see Cookie
-7. Copy needed values
+7. Copy needed cookie value

-The script gives JSONDecodeError:

-This happens when the cookies are expired.
-You have to get new cookies and exchange the old cookie values with them in profile.yaml.